Jellonator/Unhipper/README.md

 ```

 The above command will compile Unhipper; this may take a moment.
 Once this
-has finished, the resulting executable will can be found in the folder
+has finished, the resulting executable can be found in the folder
 'target/release/'.

 ## Usage